It’s one of those situations that you hope never happens to you. Two (or more) bands with the same name.

 But let’s face it: with millions of bands online, there’s actually a decent chance another active group has exactly the same name as you.
-And the likelihood increases if you are managing or working with several artists.
+And the likelihood two bands with the same name increases if you are managing or working with several artists.

 So what to do?
 Before this conflict occurs, proper trademarking and registration can go a long way.
 And, the band that understands these processes best has a better chance of keeping their identity – or choosing a better one from the start.
 The following comes from music industry attorney Steve Gordon, author of The Future of the Music Business (3rd Edition).